Blog, Sustainable buildings & insfrastructures

 The Basque government will allocate 90 million euros to promote energy efficiency projects in its municipal network

-The program, which will review the different applications in the order in which they are submitted, will prioritize this type of project in local entities with fewer than 5,000 inhabitants.
-These municipalities could achieve a 30% increase in the repayable advances on the cost of the submitted project, the reimbursement of which is set as standard at 70% of the total cost for all towns with more than 20,000 inhabitants.
-In towns with populations between 5,000 and 20,000, the increase over the standard reimbursement would reach 20%.
+The program, which will review applications in the order they are received, will prioritize these types of projects in municipalities with fewer than 5,000 inhabitants.
+These municipalities could receive a 30% increase in the repayable advances for the submitted project costs, the standard repayment of which is 70% of the total cost for all municipalities with more than 20,000 inhabitants.
+In towns with populations between 5,000 and 20,000, the increase over the standard repayment would be 20%.

-The general limits for these grants are set at a maximum repayable amount of €1 million per project, with a maximum of €10 million per beneficiary, and a minimum investment of €50,000.
-A budget of €10 million has previously been allocated for the preparation of the various studies and prior energy audits required to plan the projects in question.
+The general limits for this aid are set at a maximum repayable amount of €1 million per project, with a maximum of €10 million per beneficiary, and a minimum investment of €50,000.
+Previously, €10 million has been allocated for the preparation of the various preliminary energy studies and audits required to plan the projects in question.